 To determine the mean and variance of $\dot{N}$ we employ Full Counting Statistics (FCS) \cite{BrudererNJP2014,EspositoRevModPhys2009,SchallerBook2014} where we modify the master equations by introducing counting fields to keep track of the number of energy quanta exchanged with the baths.
-This procedure yields the same mean rate for the quantum and the classical model, see supplemental material below,
+This procedure yields the same mean rate for the quantum and the classical model as detailed in the supplemental material below

 The Fano factor can be written as

 where $C$ takes the values